Gpinchon/Scop42/README.md

 ![Cyber Warrior](/screenshots/screen3.PNG "Cyber Warrior")

 # How to use ?
+First you need glew and SDL2 installed
-Simply drop a *.obj* file directly onto *Scop.exe*, or run *Scop.exe* through shell with the model's path as first argument as such :
+Simply run *Scop* through shell with the model's path as first argument as such :
 ```
 ./Scop ./some/model/path.obj
 ```